yagarea/jektex/README.md

 ### Clearing cache
-To clear cached expressions you have to delete `.jektex-cache` directory in your
+To clear cached expressions you have to delete `.jektex-cache` directory in your project directory

 ## Installation
+This plugin is available as a [RubyGem](https://rubygems.org/gems/jektex).

 ### Using bundler
 Add `jektex` to your `Gemfile` like this: